Taylor Morrison Home (TMHC)

 5. Revenue Growth

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Taylor Morrison Home’s recent performance shows its demand has slowed as its annualized revenue growth of 3% over the last two years was below its five-year trend.
-Taylor Morrison Home Year-On-Year Revenue Growth
+Taylor Morrison Home’s recent performance shows its demand has slowed as its annualized revenue growth of 4.6% over the last two years was below its five-year trend.

 We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Taylor Morrison Home’s backlog reached $2.34 billion in the latest quarter and averaged 14.5% year-on-year declines over the last two years.
+Taylor Morrison Home’s backlog reached $1.86 billion in the latest quarter and averaged 18.5% year-on-year declines over the last two years.
 Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.
-Taylor Morrison Home Backlog

-Looking ahead, sell-side analysts expect revenue to decline by 8.2% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to decline by 12.6% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

 Taylor Morrison Home has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 23.7% gross margin over the last five years.
-Said differently, Taylor Morrison Home had to pay a chunky $76.29 to its suppliers for every $100 in revenue.
-Taylor Morrison Home Trailing 12-Month Gross Margin
+As you can see below, it averaged a 23.8% gross margin over the last five years.
+That means Taylor Morrison Home paid its suppliers a lot of money ($76.19 for every $100 in revenue) to run its business.

-Taylor Morrison Home’s gross profit margin came in at 22.7% this quarter, marking a 2.4 percentage point decrease from 25.1% in the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+This quarter, Taylor Morrison Home’s gross profit margin was 22%, marking a 2.8 percentage point decrease from 24.9% in the same quarter last year.
+Taylor Morrison Home’s full-year margin has also been trending down over the past 12 months, decreasing by 1.4 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin